cmboling/fossa-maven-demo/README.md

 ## Build Order

-Since `cowsay-wrapper` depends on `cowsay-lib`, you must build the library first:
+Since `cowsay-wrapper` depends on `cowsay` library, you must build the library first, and then build the application.

 1. **Build and install the library:**
    ```bash